kerolloz/my-super-awesome-api/README.md

 > **Warning**
 > This app is used for demonstration purposes only.

 This is the backend repository for _my super awesome app_.
 It's built using NodeJS and ExpressJS.
-I mainly created it to demonestrate a full-stack app deployment.
-Here's the tutorial [link](https://blog.kero.cf/free-deployment-for-your-full-stack-web-application).
+I mainly created it to demonstrate a full-stack app deployment.
+Here's the tutorial [link](https://blog.kerolloz.dev/free-deployment-for-your-full-stack-web-application).

 <sup>Frontend repo 👉 [kerolloz/my-super-awesome-app](https://github.com/kerolloz/my-super-awesome-app)</sup>